SIMPLE: Simple Intensity Map Producer for Line Emission: Example mock setup: HETDEX

 with $L^\ast = 4.87 \times 10^{42}\,\mathrm{erg\, s^{-1}}$, $\phi^\ast = 3.37 \times 10^{-4}\,\mathrm{Mpc}^{-3}$, and $\alpha = -1.8$.
 We set the minimum luminosity to $4\times 10^{40}\,\mathrm{erg}\,\mathrm{s}^{-1}$, based on Figure 4 of \citet{gronke/etal:2015}, and do not set the maximum luminosity.

 \citet[][]{chiang/etal:2013} investigated the impact of sparse sampling for galaxy redshift surveys, in particular HETDEX, and found that the voxel size used for the power spectrum calculation has to be at least twice as large as the separation between IFUs to obtain an unbiased power spectrum.
 For this reason, we grid the simulation box with a resolution of $2\,h^{-1}\mathrm{Mpc}$, i.e. $N_\mathrm{mesh}=311 \,(312)$, which corresponds to a Nyquist frequency of $k_\mathrm{Ny}=1.57\, h\mathrm{Mpc}^{-1}$.
-Each voxel in our mock encompasses roughly eight HETDEX voxels, i.e., the length perpendicular to the LOS roughly corresponds to two IFU side lengths ($\ang{;;102}$) and the LOS length roughly corresponds to two spectral bins ($4$\,\AA), which is smaller than the spectral resolution.
+Each voxel in our mock encompasses roughly two IFU side lengths ($\ang{;;102}$) perpendicular to the LOS and two spectral bins ($4$\,\AA) along the LOS, which is smaller than the spectral resolution.
 This means that in our HETDEX-like experiment, one has to average the intensity of the fibers in each of the larger voxels.

 Each cubic box at low-$z$ (high-$z$) contains roughly $14.2$ ($14.4$) million galaxies, both detected and undetected.
-We use a wavelength-dependent flux limit, enforcing that there are on average $2.5$ detected galaxies per IFU, summed over the entire HETDEX LOS range \citep[see][]{gebhardt/etal:2021}.
+We use a wavelength-dependent flux limit, enforcing that there are $2.5$ detected galaxies per IFU on average, summed over the entire HETDEX LOS range \citep[see][]{gebhardt/etal:2021}.
 This corresponds to a mean galaxy number density of $\bar{n}_\mathrm{g} \simeq 2.0 \times 10^{-3} \,h^3 \mathrm{Mpc}^{-3}$.
 We rescaled the measured flux noise standard deviation from Figure 18 in \citet{hill/etal:2021} to obtain a wavelength-dependent flux limit that satisfies this condition.

 Figure \ref{fig:nofz} shows the resulting mean $\bar{n}_\mathrm{g}(z)$ in one realization of low-$z$ and high-$z$ HETDEX mocks.
 We compare this to the distribution of LAEs from the HETDEX public source catalog I \citep[][]{mentuch-cooper/etal:2023}{}{}, where we selected LAEs with the `lae' flag in the `source\_type' column.
 The shapes agree well.
 A decrease in the detected LAEs at $z\simeq 2.7$ is caused by a mask applied at the center of $50\%$ of the HETDEX detectors and an increase in night-sky emission.
 The real number density in the high-$z$ volume can differ if the luminosity function at $z\simeq 3$ is different from that at $z\simeq 2$.
 However, because of the good agreement with the detected galaxies in HETDEX, we continue to use the luminosity function at $z=2.2$.